Anxiety and Trauma Therapist in New York

 Certification

-Postmaster’s Certificate in Advanced Cognitive-Behavioral Therapy, New York University
+Postgraduate Certificate in Advanced Cognitive-Behavioral Therapy, New York University

-Internal Family Systems Institute, Level 1, complete June 2026
+Internal Family Systems Institute, Level 1

 Internal Family Systems Counseling Association, Stepping Stones